A comparison rate on a home loan is legally mandated to be calculated based on:

 The comparison rate can be an important factor to look at, but there are a couple of reasons it might not be.

-Firstly, it doesn't take into account all of the extra fees you'll pay.
+But it also doesn't take into account all of the extra fees you'll pay.

 Those fees include:

-The average loan term for the majority of borrowers is also 30 years, not 25 years.
+The comparison rate's use of a 25 year home loan is also not helpful for most borrowers.
+The average loan term for the majority of borrowers today is 30 years.

 It's important to be aware of this when looking at the comparison rate, because if your loan is more than $150,000, the comparison rate won't be a true reflection of the actual costs of your loan.